 Students with influenza symptoms should stay home from class, work, and other activities.
 They should use the Absence from Class form on the Registrar's site to report any illness-related absence.
 Students will be responsible for the entire semester’s material and for making up work they miss.

 People exposed to sick roommates, housemates, or family members can go to school or work as usual.
 If your student’s roommate is sick, your student should monitor his or her own health every day and be careful to exercise common-sense precautions—washing hands frequently, using alcohol-based hand sanitizers, etc.

-Students who are pregnant or have chronic health conditions should contact Student Health Service or their doctors if they’re worried that they’ve been exposed to influenza.
+Students who are pregnant or have chronic health conditions should contact Student Health & Wellness or their doctors if they’re worried that they’ve been exposed to influenza.
 Health care providers may prescribe antiviral drugs to prevent illness.

 If your student lives in the residence halls or shares other close quarters with a sick roommate, he or she should clean their space with an antibacterial cleanser, try to stay at least 6 feet from the roommate, and ask that the roommate wear a facemask while in the room.

 Healthy students should see if they can temporarily stay with friends.
 If they can’t arrange temporary housing on their own, residence hall occupants should ask their hall coordinators—short-term relocation might be available.

 What should sick students in the residence halls do?

 As in all cases, they should try to isolate themselves until they’ve had no fever for 24 hrs, without the use of fever-reducing medications.
 They should tell their resident assistants (RAs) and their roommates or suitemates.
 They should wear facemasks when using shared spaces like bathrooms—masks are available at residence hall front desks.